 Select this choice to either display the PXE setup prompt or disable it.
-Disable is the default setting.
+The default setting is Disable.

-When this choice is enabled Press Ctrl+S to enter the setup menu will appear on the screen under the initializing prompt.
+When this choice is enabled, Press Ctrl+S to enter the setup menu will appear on the screen under the initializing prompt.

-• Setup time wait menu
+Setup time wait menu

-Select this choice to set up the amount of time (in seconds) that the system will pause during initialization for a Ctrl+S input.
+Select this choice to set the amount of time (in seconds) that the system will pause during initialization for a Ctrl+S input.

-- 2 seconds (Default)
+- 2 seconds (default)

 - 3 seconds

 - 5 seconds

 - 8 seconds

-- Legacy OS wake up support Select this choice to
+Legacy OS wake up support

-allow/disallow a non-windows operating system to use adapter remote wake up capability.
+Select this choice to enable or disable a non-Windows operating system to use the adapter remote wake up capability.

-- Disabled (Default) - Enabled
+- Disabled (default) - Enabled